kadykov/typstCV/memory-bank/activeContext.md

 -   When using `docker run` with an `ENTRYPOINT`, the command specified after the image name is passed as arguments *to* the entrypoint script.
 -   **Devcontainer Caching:** Use GHCR (`ghcr.io/${{ github.repository }}/devcontainer`, ensuring lowercase) for caching the devcontainer image.
 Cache to/from the `:latest` tag.
 Push cache on every run (PRs and pushes).
 Set the `DEV_IMAGE_NAME` env var dynamically within the job using a `run` step and `$GITHUB_ENV`.
 Requires `permissions: packages: write` on the job.
 -   **Production Image Push:** Only push the final tagged production image to Docker Hub on `push` events (to `main` or tags), not on `pull_request` events.
 Add `type=ref,event=pr` tag to metadata to ensure a tag always exists for PR builds, even though it won't be pushed.
+-   **Redundant Steps Removed:** The `source` job and the explicit `docker pull` for the devcontainer image were removed as they were unnecessary.

 ## Immediate Next Steps